Estimating the drivers of urban economic complexity and their connection to economic performance: Abstract

 \section{Abstract}

-Is urban economic performance driven by a few factors?
-We study a simple model for the probability that an individual in a city is employed in a given urban activity.
-The theory posits that three quantities drive this probability: the activity-specific complexity, individual-specific knowhow, and the city-specific collective knowhow.
-We use data on employment across industries and metropolitan statistical areas in the US, from 1990 to 2016, to show that these drivers can be measured and have measurable consequences over measures of urban economic performance.
-First, we analyze the functional form of the probability function proposed by the theory, and show its superiority when compared to competing alternatives.
-Second, we show that individual and collective knowhow correlate with measures of urban economic performance, suggesting the theory can provide testable implications for why some cities are more prosperous than others.
+Estimating the capabilities{, or inputs of production,} that drive and constrain the economic development of urban areas has remained a challenging goal.
+We posit that capabilities are instantiated in the complexity and sophistication of urban activities, the knowhow of individual workers, and the city-wide collective knowhow.
+We derive a model that indicates how the value of these three quantities can be inferred from the probability that an individual in a city is employed in a given urban activity.
+We illustrate how to estimate empirically these variables using data on employment across industries and metropolitan statistical areas in the US. { We then show how the functional form of the probability function derived from our theory is statistically superior when compared to competing alternative models, and that it explains well-known results in the urban scaling and economic complexity literature.
+Finally, we} show how the quantities are associated with metrics of economic performance, suggesting our theory can provide testable implications for why some cities are more prosperous than others.